malapashish/notes-app/README.md

 * [Status](#status)

 ## General info
 The project is a simple notes taking application.
 The application allows user to create , edit , delete a note.
 Fireabase is used to store the notes.
-For note taking part ract-quill is used.
+For note taking part react-quill is used.
 Firebase is used as a backend.
 For styling along with pure CSS , material-ui/core and material-ui/core are used.

 ## Screenshots